 - Total Weekly Consumer Spending vs Pre-COVID Levels: Full Weight (~4.29 Points)

 Note: This metric measures the change in the average consumer credit and debit card spending as of week ending August 15, 2021 relative to January 2020.

 - Workplace Mobility Index: Full Weight (~4.29 Points)

 Note: This metric measures the percentage point increase or decrease in visits for places of work.

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Bureau of Labor Statistics, Centers for Disease Control and Prevention, U.S. Department of Health & Human Services, COVID-19 Electronic Lab Reporting, U.S. Bureau of Economic Analysis, Zillow, Carnegie Mellon University Delphi Group, Kaiser Family Foundation, OpenTable, Raj Chetty, John N. Friedman, Nathaniel Hendren, Michael Stepner, and the Opportunity Insights Team, Google COVID-19 Community Mobility Report and Pioneer Works.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Bureau of Labor Statistics, Centers for Disease Control and Prevention, U.S. Department of Health & Human Services, COVID-19 Electronic Lab Reporting, U.S. Bureau of Economic Analysis, Carnegie Mellon University Delphi Group, OpenTable, Raj Chetty, John N. Friedman, Nathaniel Hendren, Michael Stepner, and the Opportunity Insights Team, and the Google COVID-19 Community Mobility Report.